jhudsl/tidyversecourse/docs/03-tidying.md

 #### From individual parts

-If you have a data set where month, date, year, and/or time information are included in separate columns, the functions within `lubridate` can take this separate information and create a date or date-time object.
+If you have a dataset where month, date, year, and/or time information are included in separate columns, the functions within `lubridate` can take this separate information and create a date or date-time object.
 To work through examples using the functions `make_date()` and `make_timedate()`, we'll use a dataset called `nycflights13`.
 As this dataset is *not* included with the R by default, you'll have to install and load it in directly:

 ```r